ViktorNova/tornado-skeleton/README.md

 Additional Information
 ------------------

-Get environmental config values using pip freeze.
+Get environmental package config values using pip freeze.
 Example

     pip freeze > requirements.txt

-Procfile is setup to be controlled via ruby's Foreman.
+Procfile is setup to be controlled via ruby's foreman.
-You may consider creating a DEV_Procfile for local development
+You may consider creating a Dev_Procfile for local development

-Enviromental settings simulated in <code>.env</code> file, primarily ENV, PORT and memcache values
+Enviromental config variables simulated in
+<code>.env</code> file, primarily  ENV, PORT and memcache values

 gunicorn for heroku start code via